 It includes information for social care workers to arrange their vaccination appointment.
 Speak to your employer for more information.

 Clinically extremely vulnerable individuals are those who were recommended by the NHS to shield.

 Everyone in this group will be eligible for a vaccination at the same time as those aged 70 and over.
 People with underlying health conditions who are not on the shielding list will be offered the vaccine shortly after that.

 Highest risk groups who were recommended to shield

-Read further information about JCVI advice on priority groups for the coronavirus vaccination on GOV.UK.
+Read further information about JCVI advice on priority groups including phase two for the coronavirus vaccination on GOV.UK.

 Who should not get the vaccination